MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Change-the-Language-in-the-User-Interface.md

 ---
-title: "How to: Change the Language in the User Interface" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: Change the language used for captions in windows, command buttons, and UI elements from the Developer Environment and Windows Client in Dynamics NAV. ms.custom: na ms.date: 11/21/2017 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na